-In economics, gross means before deductions (brutto), e.g. Gross Domestic Product (GDP) refers to the total market value of all final goods and services produced within a country in a given period of time (usually a calendar year).
-Net Domestic Product (NDP) refers to the Gross Domestic Product (GDP) minus depreciation on a country's Capital (economics) goods.
-(The NDP is thus, in effect, an estimate of how much the country has to spend to maintain the current GDP.)
+In economics, "gross" means before deductions, e.g., Gross Domestic Product (GDP) refers to the total market value of all final goods and services produced within a country, in a given period of time, usually a calendar year.
+Net Domestic Product (NDP) refers to the Gross Domestic Product (GDP), minus depreciation on a country's capital (economic) goods.
+(The NDP is thus, in effect, an estimate of how much the country has to spend to maintain its current GDP.)

 Gross vs. Net in Accounting

 Gross vs. Net Income

 In accounting, for a P&L (Profit and Loss) statement, gross profit, or gross income, or gross operating profit, is the difference between revenue and the cost of making a product or providing a service, before deducting overheads, payroll, taxation, and interest payments.
 Net profit is equal to the gross profit, minus overheads, minus interest payable, plus one-off items for a given time period.